 Mangrove forests play a significant role in climate change mitigation and adaptation.
-Coastal ecosystems like mangrove forest, salt marsh, and seagrass meadows are termed as blue carbon ecosystem because of their capacity to absorb and capture carbon.
+Because of their capacity to absorb and capture carbon, coastal ecosystems like mangrove forests, salt marshes, and seagrass meadows are termed blue carbon ecosystems.

-A study by researchers from the University of the Philippines explored the many benefits of mangrove forests both to the environment and livelihood of coastal communities.
+A study by researchers at the University of the Philippines explored the many benefits of mangrove forests for the environment and livelihoods of coastal communities.

-Researchers found that mangrove forests in Southeast Asia are shrinking and are replaced by more profitable farming practices like aquaculture production, rice farming, and recently oil palm plantation.
+Researchers found Southeast Asian mangrove forests are shrinking and being replaced by more profitable farming practices, such as aquaculture, rice farming, and oil palm plantations.

-The loss of mangroves forest means that their most important ecosystem service of capturing carbon is also lost.
-A hectare of mangrove forest can capture a kiloton or 1000 tons of carbon.
+The loss of mangrove forests means their most crucial ecosystem service, carbon capture, is also lost.
+A hectare of mangrove forest can capture a kiloton, or 1000 tons, of carbon.

-Aside from its carbon capture capacity mangroves offers an abundance of other benefits and value such as enriching coastal waters, produce commercial forest and marine products, stabilize coastlines, regulate tidal actions, the study says.
+The study says that in addition to their carbon capture capacity, mangroves offer many other benefits and values, such as enriching coastal waters, producing commercial forest and marine products, stabilising coastlines, and regulating tidal actions.

-There is considerable value in preserving mangrove forests.
-Traditional mangrove management tends to be government-centred which is not effective in addressing deforestation and how it can affect the livelihoods of the community dependent on it.
+Preserving mangrove forests is of considerable value.
+Traditional mangrove management tends to be government-centred, which is ineffective in addressing deforestation and its potential effects on the livelihoods of the communities that depend on it.

 The study suggests that including local stakeholders and paying them to manage and preserve mangrove forests is a better and more sustainable option.
-A scheme they call payment for ecosystem services (PES) where local people are paid to do mangrove restoration and protection.
-Vietnam was the first country to take advantage of this scheme, according to the study.
+A scheme they call payment for ecosystem services (PES), where local people are paid to do mangrove restoration and protection.
+According to the study, Vietnam was the first country to take advantage of this scheme.

-For this strategy to be successful, the study identified some governance obstacles that need to be addressed first.
+For this strategy to succeed, the study identified some governance obstacles that must be addressed first.
 These include:

-• the inclusion of local needs and interest in PES programs and other coastal plans, and ecological consideration in plantation development.
+- Including local needs, interest in PES programs and other coastal plans, and ecological consideration in plantation development.

 Southeast Asia hosts some of the most vulnerable countries to climate change.

-To address the problem of climate change the region needs to mitigate GHG emissions and to adapt to its effects.
+To address the problem of climate change, the region needs to mitigate GHG emissions and adapt to its effects.

-A strong government policy, funding, and implementation together with commitment from the community will ensure that mangrove forests can be preserved and protected, and its capacity to capture carbon, protect coastal areas and other services can be maximised.
+Firm government policy, funding, implementation, and community commitment will ensure that mangrove forests can be preserved and protected and that their capacity to capture carbon, protect coastal areas, and provide other services can be maximised.

 To read the entire study, click on the link below: